chaos-polymtl/lethe/doc/source/installation/installation.rst

 Through the git repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The deal.II version supported by Lethe is updated and tested every week or so, see the repository `here <https://github.com/lethe-cfd/dealii>`_.
-If Lethe was installed with this forked version of deal.II, updating your deal.II installation is as simple as pulling the repository and recompiling the deal.ii library.
+If Lethe was installed with this forked version of deal.II, updating your deal.II installation is as simple as pulling the repository and recompiling the deal.II library.
 If your deal.II was installed manually using the deal.II master repository, the same process can be used.

 With candi
 ~~~~~~~~~~~~~